root-project/web/primer/index.md

 ***Text***

 Also text plays a fundamental role in making the plots self-explanatory.
-A possibility to add text in your plot is provided by the `TLatex` class.
+A possibility to add text in your plot is provided by the {% include ref class="TLatex" %}
+class.
 The objects of this class are constructed with the coordinates of the bottom-left corner of the text and a string which contains the text itself.
 The real twist is that ordinary